Thomas-Kenner/GrapheneTrace/Requirements/UserStories.md

 #### Account Management
 - [X] **Story #2**: As an admin, I want to create a clinician account that can access certain patient data so that they can track how their patients are doing.
-- [ ] **Story #33**: As a clinician, I want to create a clinician account that an admin can approve to be able to use the app.
 - [X] **Story #3**: As an admin, I want to create a patient account that can access only their own summarised data so patient data is kept to the specific patient.
 - [ ] **Story #A**: As a patient, I want to create an account to be able to use the app.
   - *Note: Initially admin creates all accounts while in early release medical equipment.
 Need to clarify if patients should be able to self-register.*